Who is a Marijuana Addict

 What is Marijuana Anonymous?

-MA is a fellowship of men and women who share their experience, strength, and hope with each other that they may solve their common problem and help others to recover from marijuana addiction.
+Marijuana Anonymous uses the basic 12 Steps of Recovery founded by Alcoholics Anonymous, because it has been proven that the 12 Step Recovery program works!
+We are a fellowship of people who share their experience, strength, and hope with each other that they may solve their common problem and help others to recover from marijuana addiction.
 The only requirement for membership is a desire to stop using marijuana.
 There are no dues or fees for membership.
 MA is self-supporting through members’ contributions.
 MA is not affiliated with any religious or secular institution or organization and has no opinion on any outside controversies or causes.
 The primary purpose of its members is to stay free of marijuana and to help the addict who still suffers achieve the same freedom.
 This is done by practicing the suggested Twelve Steps of recovery and by being guided by the Twelve Traditions.